STEP 1: BUILD YOUR TEAM

 1.3.
 Set up an initial meeting with your team to discuss your next steps – sit in a circle so that everyone is facing each other and everyone is equal.
 Make sure that everyone there has time to share what they want to bring by checking, before ending the meeting, that each person feels they have had a chance to share what they wanted.
 Make sure to allow fun and humour in the meeting, so people can relax and are more able to contribute, and CECs should be fun!

 1.4.
-Make a regular meeting day and way to communicate outside meetings such as a chat group so you can all feed into the weekly agenda and keep in touch/share info.
+Make a regular meeting day and way to communicate outside meetings such as a chat group so you can all feed into the weekly agenda and keep in touch/ share info.
 Set up a project organising system, such as Trello, Basecamp, G Docs folder, Slack or Loomio for discussions.
 Whichever one you choose, ensure the whole team is shown how to use it.
+Blackboards and whiteboards can be useful for the old school crew !

-- Building finders– identifying possible buildings, and/or commercial estate agents who are up for helping, and accessing Council-held info on vacant commercial property (they will have a list) try the estates manager.
+- Building finders /scout team – identifying vacant properties, and/or commercial estate agents who are up for helping, and accessing Council-held info on vacant commercial property ( they will have a list) try the estates manager or property manager.

-- Council relationship– connecting and building relationships with key people on the Council who can help and/or support your project.
-Also, research your local community’s needs and your local Council’s priorities.
-If your local and/or Borough Council has declared a Climate Emergency it will have a plan that it wants to deliver on and your CEC may provide them with a route to deliver on some of this.
+- Council relations– connecting and building relationships with key people on the Council who can help or support your project.
+Also, research your local community’s needs and your local Council’s priorities/ borough plans.
+If your local and/ or Borough Council has declared a Climate Emergency it will have a plan that it wants to deliver on and your CEC will provide them with a route to deliver on some of this.